bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+      Semantic Html is the frame for your metaphorical house of a website.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+      Block can be a bully meaning it will push other elements away, while inline follows the natural flow.

 3. What are the 4 areas of the box model?

+      Padding   Margin    Border    Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+      Cross axis

 5. Explain why git is valuable to a team of developers.

+      Git allows for work to be managed and documented on a large scale between many different people.
+It is a tool that, as a web developer, I will be getting very comfortable with.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.